 Go LA Card Limitations

-Universal Studios Offer is Limited - Go Los Angeles Cards of 3-Day durations or longer are good for one visit to Universal Studios Hollywood.
-Admission is NOT included on 1 or 2-day cards.
+- A Go Los Angeles Card of a three-day duration or longer is good for one visit to Universal Studios Hollywood.
+Admission is not included on one or two-day cards

-Savings are Highest for Expensive Attractions - You'll save the most by going to the attractions where admission pricing is high.
+- The savings are highest for expensive attractions so you'll save the most by going to the attractions where admission pricing is high.

-Some Attractions Are Not in LA - Take a look at the list.
-You'll see that some attractions are not in Los Angeles but in San Diego or parts of the Los Angeles metro area which may or may not be part of your vacation plan.
+- Take a look at the list.
+You'll see that some attractions are not in Los Angeles but in San Diego or areas of the Los Angeles metro area which may or may not be part of your vacation plan.

 Will the Go Los Angeles Card Save You Money?

-In most cases, yes, you'll save money, but keep in mind their discount is an "up to" number, the maximum possible.
+In most cases, yes, you'll save money, but keep in mind the discount is an "up to" number, the maximum possible.
 Most visitors won't save that much.

 Evaluate it for yourself.
 Pick out the things you really want to do, think about how many you can fit into your schedule and add up the cost of admission.
-A quick way to get all the prices you need for that is to use the Plan Your Trip page, where you can download their attraction guide and map free.
-You can also look at their attraction page.
-Visit attraction websites to see if they offer any special discounts that would reduce the admission cost.
+A quick way to get all the prices you need for that is to use the card's Plan Your Trip page, where you can download an attraction guide and map free.
+You can also look at the program's attraction page.
+Visit the official websites of attractions to see if there are any special discounts that would reduce the admission cost.

-Then pick out the attractions you want to see each day, look at the pricing and the driving time between the attractions.
+Then pick out the attractions you want to see each day and look at the pricing and the driving time between the attractions.
 Keep in mind that the major attractions may take up your whole day.

 In general, if you can fit in all the big-ticket attractions, you'll save quite a bit of money.
 But there are those who are not into theme parks.
 If you prefer visiting museums and taking guided tours, for example, you may not be saving all that much.

-While you're evaluating the best way to save money for your trip, you should also check the Southern California CityPASS, which offers more (and different) attractions.
+While you're evaluating the best way to save money for your trip, also check the Southern California CityPASS, which offers more (and different) attractions.

 How to Get a Go Los Angeles Card

-You need to buy your Go Card ahead of time because local attraction box offices don't sell them.
+Buy your Go Card ahead of time because local attraction box offices don't sell them.
 It's easy once you know your travel dates and how many attractions you think you'll want to visit.
-You can Buy your Go Los Angeles Card online.
+You can buy your Go Los Angeles Card online.